 Still, the enemy is not to be confused with genuine attempts at progress and innovation.
 The ‘all-or-nothing’ mindset is foundational – it is not a replacement for thought or creativity.
 It is locked away, stored dark and deep in the vaults to be called upon only at the utter-most end of needs.
 It lies in wait, and is routinely rediscovered, polished, perfected and ready to be unleashed against the unsuspecting enemy, whose hubris knows no bounds.

 Victory, there is nothing else.

 While there are no final solutions, and it pays to be especially critical of those who would be so bold as to preach from the pulpit – there is such a thing as truth.
-And the gravity of truth points in the direction of technology that is built on timeless axioms of human existence; and in this case, economics.
+And it points in the direction of technology that is built on timeless axioms of human existence; in this case, economics.
 The myriad of inconsistencies masquerading as ‘nuances’ from traditional finance hoodwink us into believing that ‘saving’ and ‘investing’ are interchangeable.
 They are not.